 Second, it guarantees a consistent channel of traffic.
 The value of this channel is even more significant for startups who don’t have great market traction or any organic traffic.

-This is why it is easy to get carried away and ask all of your visitors to subscribe to your notifications right on their first visit.
+This is why it is easy to get carried away and ask all of your visitors to subscribe to your push notifications right on their first visit.

 But they are misusing the channel.